 The Fund is managed to comply with Regulation 28 of the Pension Funds Act.
 Exposures in excess of the limits will be corrected immediately, except where due to a change in the fair value or characteristic of an asset, e.g. market value fluctuations, in which case they will be corrected within a reasonable time period.
 The Management Company does not monitor compliance by retirement funds with section 19(4) of the Pension Funds Act (item 6 of Table 1 to Regulation 28).

 Foreign exposure

-This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner.
+This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner and investments in Africa outside of South Africa.

 Important information for investors

 Need more information?